Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 3

 Stars Advanced Stats

-- In its past 10 contests, Dallas has not hit the over.

-- During their last 10 games, the Stars' goals per game average is 0.8 higher than their season-long average.
+- In their past 10 games, the Stars have scored 0.8 more goals per game than their average on the season.

-- The Stars net the seventh-most goals in the league, averaging 3.4 per game for a total of 281 this season.

-- The Stars have conceded the third-fewest goals in league action this season, 215 (2.6 per game).
+- The Stars are ranked third in NHL play for the fewest goals against this season, having conceded 215 total goals (2.6 per game).

 Kraken Advanced Stats

+- Seattle has gone over the total on one occasion over its last 10 games.
-- In Seattle's past 10 games, it has hit the over once.

-- Over their last 10 games, Kraken's game goal totals average 9.4 goals, 2.8 goals lower per game than their season-long game scoring average.
+- In the past 10 games, the Kraken and their opponents are averaging 2.8 fewer goals per game than their season game average of 9.4 goals.

-- The Kraken have scored the fourth-most goals (289 goals, 3.5 per game) in the league.

-- The Kraken have given up 3.1 goals per game, 252 total, which ranks 14th among NHL teams.
+- The Kraken have allowed 3.1 goals per game, 252 total, which ranks 14th among league teams.

 - Their 10th-best goal differential is +37.